StanHash/GBA-Fire-Embem-for-Screen-Readers/README.md

 ## Installation

 1. You will need to have a ROM of the game, if you don't already have one.
 Currently only Fire Emblem 8 is supported.
 Most mods of that game will also work.
-2. Obtain the latest packaged release of the scripts via the following line: https://github.com/StanHash/GBA-Fire-Embem-for-Screen-Readers/releases/latest/download/fire_emblem_screen_reader.zip.
+2. Obtain the latest packaged release of the scripts via the following link: https://github.com/StanHash/GBA-Fire-Embem-for-Screen-Readers/releases/latest/download/fire_emblem_screen_reader.zip.
 The releases section of the GitHub repository features any older releases.
 3. Extract the package and run the included VBA emulator.
 4. Go to the Options menu, Head-Up Display, Show Speed, None.
 (Alt-O, H, S, Enter).
 NVDA reads the title bar every time it changes, and this prevents it from changing.
 5. Optional but recommended: turn down the sound.
 In the Options menu, navigate to Audio, Volume.
 (Alt-O, A, V).
 I recommend .25x.